Frequently Asked Questions

 Q: Will wormwood make me hallucinate?

 A: It will not.
 Our wormwood is thujone free as required by the FDA.
+For the record, real Absinthe will also not cause hallucinations.
+This has always been an urban legend.

 Q: What's the deal with the Smoked Tea in Crimson Smoke?